-Want to explore one of the best modern art galleries in Minnesota both inside and outside?
-Let us take you on a tour of the Frederick R. Weisman Art Museum and everything you need to know about this amazing place.
+Want to explore one of Minnesota’s best modern art galleries, both inside and outside?
+Let us take you on a tour of the Weisman Art Museum and everything you need to know about this amazing place.

 In this post, we’ll go on a trip to the Weisman with you so that you can identify the finest things to see and do in one of Minnesota’s major landmarks.